-Current Penn State students who are eligible to #LiveTheTradition next year will need to participate in the housing lottery process during the established timeline.
-The housing lottery process is managed through the eLiving system, which requires a student to authenticate using their Penn State Access Account User ID (e.g., abc1234) and password.
+Current Penn State students who are eligible to #LiveOn next year will need to REQUEST HOUSING during the established timeline.
+The housing process is managed through the eLiving system, which requires a student to authenticate using their Penn State Access Account User ID (e.g., abc1234) and password.

-Every student who participates in the process will receive an invitation to view available housing options, however the University is not able to guarantee that every student will be able to select a specific preferred housing option.
-This ensures that every student has the opportunity to live on campus next year.
-The housing lottery process also supports Gender Neutral Housing assignments.
+Every student who Requests Housing will receive an invitation to view available housing options and #LiveOn next year!
+However the University is not able to guarantee that every student will be able to select a specific preferred housing option.
+This assures that every student has the opportunity to live on campus next year.
+The housing process also supports Gender Neutral Housing assignments.

-- Attend an Information Session to learn about the process
+- Attend an Information Session or Webinar to learn about the process

 - Review Housing Options